swirtSJW/migration_tools/README.md

 After saving this file,  the appropriate drush command needs to be run to build the migration classes.
 Modify it to use your yml file.

     # This is the command for a district.
-    drush doj-generate-migration-class wdtn.yml --type=district
+    drush mt-generate-migration-class wdtn.yml --type=district
     # This is the command for an organization.
-    drush doj-generate-migration-class tax.yml --type=organization
+    drush mt-generate-migration-class tax.yml --type=organization

 This will inspect the content of the source files looking for binary files, content pages and press releases.
-It will build the migration classes and add the files to doj_migration.info for inclusion.
+It will build the migration classes and add the files to mt_migration.info for inclusion.

 Register the new files with drupal: `drush cc all`